fraym/freym-api/go/streams/README.md

 # streams

-Client implementation in go for the event streaming service [streams](https://github.com/fraym/streams).
+Client implementation in go for the Freym service [streams](https://github.com/fraym/streams).

 ## Docs

-Please have a look at our [documentation](https://docs.freym.becklyn.app/docs).
+Please have a look at our [documentation](https://docs.freym.becklyn.app/docs/services/streams/grpc).

 ## License